redgcko7/Tareas_BioinfRepro2019_BB/ProyectoUnidad5_BOB/README.md

 ## Analyses Run
 ### Admixture Plots
-The program Admixture is useful for identifying and visualizing distinct populations within a species or group of closely related species.
+The program **Admixture** is useful for identifying and visualizing distinct populations within a species or group of closely related species.
 The ideal population size (k) is assigned a posteriori based on maximum likelihood estimations of individual ancestries.

 ### PCA plots
 Principal Component Analyses (PCAs) are another tool to detect genetic variation within a species/population.
-I will use the program SNPRelate to calcuate principal components of the different clades and will graph them in R.
+I will use the program **SNPRelate** to calcuate principal components of the different clades and will graph them in R.

 ### Phylogenetic Tree Reconstruction
 Relationships among individuals and clades can be determined by estimating a phylogenetic tree.
-I will use the program RAxML to contruct a phylogenetic tree using Maximum Likelihood methods, with non-parametric bootstrapping to determine nodal support values.
-Trees will be edited using the R package ggplot.
+I will use the program **RAxML** to contruct a phylogenetic tree using Maximum Likelihood methods, with non-parametric bootstrapping to determine nodal support values.
+Trees will be edited using the R package **ggplot**.